On this page

 Key differentiators

-#- Unlike EX-03 Form: The EX-04 form is specifically for internships, whereas the EX-03 form is for general work authorization.
+#- Unlike EX-03 Form: The EX-04 form is specifically for internships, whereas the EX-03 form is for general work and residence authorization.

 - Unlike Form EX-15: Solicitud de NIE y Certificados: Filed together: NIE required for trainee permit (Internship pathway)